-- In a large saucepan or Dutch oven, cook beef, sausage, and onion over medium heat until well browned, about 10 minutes.
+- In a large saucepan or Dutch oven over medium-high heat, add beef, sausage, and onion and cook until mostly browned, about 5 minutes.
+Drain if desired.
 Stir in garlic until fragrant, about 30 seconds.

-- Stir in crushed tomatoes, tomato sauce, tomato paste, water, sugar, basil, Italian seasoning, and fennel seeds.
-Simmer uncovered for 30 minutes, stirring occasionally.
+- Stir in crushed tomatoes, tomato sauce, tomato paste, sugar, basil, Italian seasoning, and fennel seeds.
+Simmer uncovered for 15 minutes, stirring occasionally.
 Season to taste with salt and pepper (I like 1 teaspoon salt and 1/2 teaspoon pepper).
 You should have about 2 quarts of sauce.

-- Meanwhile, in a large bowl, combine ricotta cheese with egg, parsley, and ½ teaspoon salt.
-Chill until the meat sauce is finished.
+- Meanwhile, in a large bowl, combine ricotta cheese with egg, parsley, and salt.
+Chill until the sauce is finished.

 - In the bottom of a 9-inch x 13-inch baking dish, spread 2 cups meat sauce.
-Arrange a single layer of uncooked noodles lengthwise over the meat sauce (I do 3 full-size noodles lengthwise and then a partial noodle crosswise).
+Arrange a single layer of uncooked noodles over the meat sauce (I do 3 full-size noodles lengthwise and then a partial noodle crosswise).
 Spread with a heaping 2/3 cup of the ricotta mixture.
-Top with 1/3 (about 5 ounces) of mozzarella.
+Top with about 1 1/2 cups (5 ounces) of mozzarella.
 Sprinkle with 1/3 cup Parmesan cheese.

-- Spoon 1 cup meat sauce over the cheese.
+- Spoon 2 cups meat sauce over the cheese.
 Make another layer of noodles, ricotta mixture (heaping 2/3 cup), mozzarella (1 1/2 cups) and Parmesan (1/3 cup).
 Repeat layers 1 more time, for a total of 3 layers.
-(You will have about 1 quart sauce left which can passed separately or reserved for another use).